naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ```

 At compile time, the compiler will look at code that calls this
-function and substitute the value `T` with the actual data types that
+function and substitute the value `T` with the actual data type that
 it's called with.
 Think of it like how a function argument gets
 substituted by the actual value at runtime.

-Coming back to lifetimes, it almost works the same way.
-Before we can
+Coming back to lifetimes, it's almost similar.
+Before we can use a
-use a generic type, it's name has to be declared using the `<T>`
+generic type, it's name has to be declared using the `<T>`
 syntax.
 Similarly, before we can use a lifetime parameter, it's name
 is declared as `<'a>`.
 At compile time, `'a` will be substituted by
 the actual lifetime of the object from where the `&'a` references are